Save 10% on selected tours

 The amount of time you will need in Scotland depends on the attractions and areas you want to visit.

-If you want a comprehensive tour, travelling across the country and including many of the islands of Scottish, we’d recommend you take two weeks.
+If you want a comprehensive tour, travelling across the country and including many of the Scottish islands, we’d recommend you take two weeks.
 This ensures you’re not rushing through destinations.
 Longer tours like this also showcase the best of the coasts, lochs, national parks, and places like the famed Orkney archipelago.

 If you’re looking for a shorter stay, but still want plenty of sightseeing, we also have shorter, action-packed tours.
 These take one week or less and show you the most popular Scottish sights, such as the stunning Isle of Skye, Loch Ness, Glenfinnan and more.